 Several studies have shown that about 25% of people with macular pucker in one eye will develop a macular pucker in the fellow eye.

-Wait: Since macular pucker surgery is successful at improving vision within the first few years of onset of the macular pucker, there is no harm waiting a little while to decide.
+Observation: Since macular pucker surgery is successful at improving vision within the first few years of onset of the macular pucker, there is no harm waiting a little while to decide.
 About 5% of macular puckers improve with time, about 80% stay the same, and about 15% worsen.
 Usually if they worsen, they do so within the first few months of onset.
 So waiting a few months is rarely dangerous.
 Comparing serial optical coherence tomography scans over time can help you gauge if your macular pucker is changing.

 Seek treatment of other diseases affecting your vision: Many macular pucker patients have other eye diseases, like cataract, macular edema, and retinal vein occlusion.
 If you have a concomitant treatable eye disorder, treatment of that disorder might improve your vision enough that your visual function is satisfactory to you and you do not need the macular pucker removed.
 An added benefit of cataract surgery prior to macular pucker surgery is that it makes the macular pucker surgery technically a little easier and probably safer.